Bonfire (AC/DC album): Overview

 The album was originally released in 1997 with the CDs all packaged individually in jewel cases, complete with full artwork.
 The original issue also features a poster, a backstage pass, keyring and a few other extras depending on the region.
 When the album was reissued in 2003, it was packaged in a large digipak, similar to a longbox, which featured either four- or five-disc trays.
 The four-tray versions contained the remastered Back in Black in its own case with booklet.
 All versions of the box feature a large book full of liner notes and rare pictures of the band, mostly from before Scott's death.

-The boxset was the subject of a bit of derision from AC/DC fans for its limited content and select few rarities.
+The box set was the subject of some derision from AC/DC fans for its limited content and select few rarities.
 AC/DC defended the release, stating that there was very little recorded by Scott that was not already released.

-The Australian version is slightly different; Let There Be Rock: Live in Paris became a single disc album by removing two tracks, "Walk All Over You" and "TNT", which were added to the Volts album instead, creating a four disc boxset.
+The Australian version is slightly different; Let There Be Rock: Live in Paris became a single disc album by removing two tracks, "Walk All Over You" and "T.N.T.", which were added to the Volts album instead, creating a four disc boxset.